 Underpinning the Internet are the TCP/IP protocols which were designed to provide only the functions of efficiently transmitting and routing packets of data between peers.
 What they inherently lack is the ability to deal with network security issues such as data snooping and connection hijacking.

 This wasn’t a problem when people used trusted and open networks that interconnected university computers.
 It rapidly became a big problem as the Internet exploded to become central to communication, commerce, and all the myriad of ways that we now depend on the Internet.

 The Internet created a need for individuals and businesses to use crypto as well as the means to distribute information on crypto quickly and cheaply.
 Phil Zimmermann‘s PGP in 1991 allowed everyday people to encrypt their email and data.
-The growth of electronic commerce created additional pressure, such as the need to protect credit card transactions online using public key crypto.
+The growth of electronic commerce (E-commerce) created additional pressure, such as the need to protect credit card transactions online using Public-key cryptography.

 In the US, some defining moments of the first crypto battle occurred with the cases Junger v.
 Daley and Bernstein v.
 United States which established that crypto software could be published online, protected by the First Amendment as free speech.

 The Clinton administration tried to get the industry to adopt the Clipper chip, an encryption chip for which the government had a back-door key.
 When this failed, the administration tried to introduce key escrow – a policy that required all encryption systems to leave a spare key with a ‘trusted third party’ that would hand it over to the FBI on demand.

 The willingness of some to risk and resist prosecution as well as the growing availability of crypto software outside the US led to relaxing of export controls.
 Some restrictions still exist, even on purely commercial services for the mass market, particularly in countries participating in the Wassenaar Arrangement on dual-use technologies.